 If you’re wondering about how long a newly refinished tub will last or how to maintain a refinished bathtub, then read on for answers to these and other commonly asked questions about these products.

-Q. How long will a refinished tub last?
+Q: How long will the coating on a refinished tub last?

-Most refinished tubs will last about 4 years, although that lifespan can be extended by properly maintaining the tub and being aware of what type of cleaners one uses on it.
+Most refinishing jobs will last about 4 years, although that lifespan can be extended by properly maintaining the tub and being aware of what type of cleaners one uses on it.

 Most reglazing can be completed in a couple of hours with the tub ready for service within a few days.

 Yes.
-Just make sure to thoroughly prep the tub for refinishing it by thoroughly cleaning and sanding the old finish.
+Just make sure to properly prep the tub for refinishing by thoroughly cleaning and sanding the old finish.
 This will ensure a strong bond between the old surface and the new.

 Avoid using abrasive cleaners and instead opt for a soft soap type of cleaner.
 This will help preserve the new finish and extend its life.